This page describes configuring the range index for Apache Pinot

 Range indexing allows you to get better performance for queries that involve filtering over a range.

 It would be useful for a query like the following:

-Range index is supported for both dictionary as well as raw encoded columns.
+Range index is supported for both dictionary and raw-encoded columns.

 A good thumb rule is to use a range index when you want to apply range predicates on metric columns that have a very large number of unique values.
 This is because using an inverted index for such columns will create a very large index that is inefficient in terms of storage and performance.